SomeCoder23/ExpressJS_Projects/README.md

 ![5th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-24-46.png)

 If you have already created a key pair and you have it downloaded choose it, otherwise create a new one.
 Once you create it, it will download the private key, move it to a secure folder and change its permisions so only you can read it using the command `chmod 400 yourPrivateKey.pem`.
-And now with the security group, if you have one ready choose it (skip the next part) otherwise create a new one.
+On to the security group, if you have one ready choose it (skip the next part) otherwise create a new one.

 ![6th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-25-47.png)